claudioscheer/ml-log/README.md

+# IMPORTANT: ONLY TESTED ON LINUX.
+WINDOWS WILL BE TESTED IN THE FUTURE.

 # ml-log

 A machine learning log system that uses Redis and shows plotting results almost in real time for C++.